Damzwan/sketchmate/docs/DRAW_ENGINE_PERF.md

 Contributing:

-- `dropOtherTiers` runs on nearly every seam ([`renderCore.ts:708–713`](../src/draw/renderCore.ts#L708)) — an edit at tier 5 destroys the tier 3/4/6/7 tiles covering that rect, all of which get re-baked the moment the user zooms.
-Amplifies churn a lot for a modest quality gain.
+- `dropOtherTiers` runs on nearly every seam.
+It now marks affected cross-tier tiles stale instead of immediately closing their `ImageBitmap`s.
+Stale tiles are rejected by both normal compositing and fallback search (no ghosting), and are reclaimed before fresh tiles when the existing memory budget is pressured.
 - The worker allocates a **fresh** `new OffscreenCanvas(px, px)` per overview render ([`tileBakery.worker.ts:315`](../src/draw/workers/tileBakery.worker.ts#L315)) — 4 MB on mobile, never pooled.
 Tile renders correctly reuse one canvas